Olinguito/YoIntervengoiOS/README.md

 # Requirements

-iOS 8+
+*iOS 8+
-Cocoa Pods
+*Cocoa Pods

 # Installation
+This project is using Cocoa Pods, to open it please use **Yo Intervengo.xcworkspace** and if you have dependencies problems execute the following command in the terminal
+`pod install`

-Wanna be Beta tester?
+*Wanna be Beta tester?
-Write us info@olinguito.co
+*Write us info@olinguito.co

-# Developed by
+# Credits

-Daniel Olano - Full Stack Dev @olanod
+*Daniel Olano - Full Stack Dev @olanod
-Jorge Ovalle - iOS Dev @lojals
+*Jorge Ovalle - iOS Dev @lojals
-Roberto Sarmiento - UX @robjalkh
+*Roberto Sarmiento - UX @robjalkh
-Daniel Suarez - Researcher @DanielSuarezPer
+*Daniel Suarez - Researcher @DanielSuarezPer

 # License